pomelio/website/apps/cookbook/data/articles/variables.md

 ---
-id: variables
+subject: variables and types
 ---
-# variables
+# variables and types

+## variable declaration

-> `variables` must be declared firstly, then the variable can be referenced.
+ `variables` must be declared firstly, then the variable can be referenced.

 - The variable can be declared by an `assignment` statement with the `let` keyword.
 - The variable with same name can be declared multi times, Later declarations override earlier declarations.
+- You can not reference a varaible which is not declared in advance.

+## variable types.

-## string
+### string
 ```
 let a = 'Australia';
 let b = "i love you!";